 Step 7: Let the buns cool.
 In the meantime, prepare the sandwich fillings.

-Step 8: Scramble the eggs (or fry them).
+Step 8: Scramble the eggs (or fry them) over medium heat.

 Step 9: Also use this time to cook your chosen meat.